andy-schulz/thekla-examples/examples/10_Cucumber_Quick_Start_Guide/README.md

 # Using cucumber with thekla

-## Short Introduction to Cucumber
+## Introduction to Cucumber

-Have a look at the [Cucumber Introduction](https://cucumber.io/docs/guides/overview/) to get
+Have a look at the [Cucumber Introduction](https://cucumber.io/docs/guides/overview/) to get information about cucumber

 ## Overview

 Throughout the

+Create a feature file
+Create step definitions